prediqtiv/prediqtiv.github.io/trades-get/README.md

 ### Wish List / To Do

 Soon
+* 2017-05-18 ~ Obtain data from multiple sources << Yahoo next
-* 2017-05-16 ~ Add getNamedRange to getSingleTick
+* 2017-05-18 ~ Set trigger to run daily
-* 2017-05-16 ~ Start connecting display output to named ranges
+* 2017-05-18 ~ Improve use of named or pre-selected ranges
-* 2017-05-16 ~ Add getNamedRange to getSha
+* 2017-05-18 ~ Fix remaining glitches in messages

 More
 * Select exchange & portfolio